Liftings of polynomial systems decreasing the mixed volume: Introduction

 In this paper we propose to study \emph{liftings} of polynomial systems to equivalent systems with more equations and more variables but fewer paths to be tracked.
 After laying out the idea, we present methods for liftings that work for certain dense-enough systems of polynomials (Theorem~\ref{thm:main}), system with linear dependency in a facial subsystem (Theorem~\ref{thm:linearly_dependent}), and for bivariate systems (Theorem~\ref{thm:bivariate_lifting}).

 It is not easy to judge the implications of lifting to the complexity of solving a polynomial system.
-The celebrated solution of Smale's 17th problem~(see \cite{lairez2017deterministic} and its references) shows that a path in a homotopy can be tracked in polynomial time.
-Therefore one solution of a polynomial system is computable in polynomial time.
+The celebrated solution of Smale's 17th problem~(see \cite{lairez2017deterministic} and its references) shows that a path in a homotopy can, on average with respect to a suitable distribution of input systems, be tracked in polynomial time.
+Finding one solution of a polynomial system is tracking such a path.
 It is an interesting challenge to investigate the effects of lifting to the computation of individual solutions.
 First steps with respect to just simple Newton iterations have been undertaken in \cite{albersmeyer2010lifted}.
 In the present paper we take the standpoint that \emph{solving} means to determine all solutions to a system.
-Our ideas therefore pertain to the complexity of polyhedral homotopy.
-An estimation of how the number of paths and the cost of tracking an individual path relate to each other is an interesting problem beyond this paper.
+For a complete analysis of the complexity of solving, one would need to study the relation of the costs of superfluous paths versus a more expensive tracking of fewer paths.

 We begin by illustrating our lifting approach in a simple example. \begin{ex} Consider the system

 We aim to solve this system in~$(\C^\ast)^2$.
 The Newton polytopes of both polynomials agree with $P = \conv(0,e_2,2e_1+e_2)$ (see Figure~\ref{fig:polytope1}).